shivannis/xandr-docs-public/xandr-docs/bidders/sell-side-services.md

 ---
 title: Bidders - Services (Sell-Side)
 description: Learn how publishers use ad tags on their pages.
 Some will keep preexisting ad while others will use new Xandr tags.
-This page covers two  main implementations for selling inventory through Xandr.
+Also, this page covers two main implementations for selling inventory through Xandr.
 ms.date =: 11/24/2023

 ---